fluidself/fluidself.org/_books/business/what-i-learned-losing-a-million-dollars.md

 So instead of trying to monitor yourself for all the different emotions and what they might mean, simply monitor yourself for the few stages of crowd formation.
 By avoiding the tell-tale symptoms that accompany becoming part of the crowd, you will automatically avoid emotionalism.

-**TYING IT ALL TOGETHER**
+### TYING IT ALL TOGETHER

 Speculating is the application of intellectual examination and systematic analysis to the problem of the uncertain future.
 Successful investing is the result of successful speculation.

-**The Plan**
+### The Plan

 Regardless of the methodology used, before you decide to get into the market you have to decide where (price) or when (time) or why (new information) you will no longer want the position.
 Almost all commentary on the development of a plan will list the ingredients as entry, stop-loss, and price objective.
 However, to be effective as a loss-control tool, the plan must be derived by deciding STOP, ENTRY, then PRICE OBJECTIVE.

 The distinguishing factor of "the" recipe is determining the stop-loss criteria before deciding whether and where to enter the market.
 Citing Drucker once again, "The first step in planning is to ask of any activity, any product, any process or market, ‘If we were not committed to it today, would we go into it?'
-If the answer is no, one says, ‘How can we get out--fast?'"
+If the answer is no, one says, ‘How can we get out—fast?'"
 As a market participant you don't have to be committed to the market at all, so you ask the latter question before getting in the market in the first place.
 After you know where you want to get out of the market, then you can ascertain whether and where you are comfortable getting into the market.
 In contrast to what most people do, your entry point should be a function of the exit point.
 Once you specify what price or under what circumstances you would no longer want the position, and specify how much money you are willing to lose, then, and only then, can you start thinking about where to enter the market.

 The fluid market environment needs operational parameters that make a discrete event out of a continuous process.
 A plan does precisely that by creating an ending point for a market position.
 A plan that determines the stop-loss first enables you to convert a naturally dangerous, continuous process into a finite, discrete event.